 A settlement agreement is a legally binding contract with agreed-upon terms between a company and a party that wants to leave their role.
 They are useful where there is a dispute in the workplace, which could involve a disagreement over sick pay or holiday pay, as examples.

 An employer or an employee can suggest the use of a settlement agreement.
 Settlement agreements must always be in writing.
 They typically include some form of agreement to pay a sum to the employee, as well as a reference from the employer regarding the employee.
 Generally, they provide for the employer to pay all the costs involved.

-By signing a settlement agreement, an employee is no longer able to make a claim via an employment tribunal, for any of the types of claim which are listed in the agreement.
+By signing a settlement agreement, an employee is no longer able to make a claim via an employment tribunal for any of the types of claim that are listed in the agreement.

 Our team is highly experienced and are ready to help you with the process.